bayrameda/my-wowchemy-site/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student at EPFL.
-My thesis study is on representation learning for multi-relational data and my thesis advisor is [Pierre Vandergheynst](https://people.epfl.ch/pierre.vandergheynst).
-I like to research at the intersection of machine learning and network data analysis.
-I have signal processing background, which I majored in MSc.
-[My master thesis](http://etd.lib.metu.edu.tr/upload/12620895/index.pdf) was on the analysis of airborne LiDAR point clouds using graph signal processing framework.
-I completed it under co-supervision of [Aydin Alatan](https://eee.metu.edu.tr/personel/aydin-alatan) and [Elif Vural](https://eee.metu.edu.tr/personel/elif-vural).
+I am currently looking for a POSTDOC position!

+My doctoral thesis is on representation learning for multi-relational data, and my thesis advisor is [Pierre Vandergheynst](https://people.epfl.ch/pierre.vandergheynst).
+I like to research machine learning for graph-structured data.

+I also have a signal processing background, which I majored in MSc.
+[My master thesis](http://etd.lib.metu.edu.tr/upload/12620895/index.pdf) was on the analysis of airborne LiDAR point clouds using the graph signal processing framework.
+I completed it under the co-supervision of [Aydin Alatan](https://eee.metu.edu.tr/personel/aydin-alatan) and [Elif Vural](https://eee.metu.edu.tr/personel/elif-vural).